-Compulsive sexual behaviour — arguably a long-form way to say sex addiction — was only classified as a mental health disorder on the World Health Organisation's International Classification of Diseases list last year, CNN reported.
+Compulsive sexual behavior — arguably a long-form way to say sex addiction — was only classified as a mental health disorder on the World Health Organization's International Classification of Diseases list last year, CNN reported.
 The American Addiction Centers say sex addiction can cause an unhealthy obsession with seeking, observing, or engaging in sexual activity that is disruptive to every day life.
 They note it’s been estimated that approximately 12 million adults in the US are affected by sex addiction.

 Odom’s addiction problems culminated in 2015, when he overdosed and almost died at a Nevada brothel.
 People reported that in his memoir, he writes about this incident with contrition.
 “That was the wake-up call,” Odom writes.
 “Like, this can’t happen again.”